Multigrid-Augmented Deep Learning Preconditioners for the Helmholtz Equation using Compact Implicit Layers: Numerical Results

 The slowness models for training and testing are generated from the CIFAR-10~\cite{Krizhevsky09learningmultiple}, OpenFWI Style-A~\cite{deng2021openfwi} and STL-10~\cite{coates2011stl10} datasets.
 We scale each sample up to the appropriate size, smooth it slightly using a Gaussian kernel, and normalize the values to the range $[0.25,1]$, as depicted in \cref{fig:datasets}.

-To demonstrate how the performance of the methods scales with the size of the problem, we measure the average number of GMRES iterations required to reach a relative residual norm drop of less than $10^{-7}$, or up to 250 iterations, for domain sizes starting from $128 \times 128$ and up to $4096 \times 4096$.
+To demonstrate how the performance of the methods scales with the size of the problem, we measure the average number of preconditioning iterations required to reach a relative residual norm drop of less than $10^{-7}$, or up to 2000 iterations, for domain sizes starting from $128 \times 128$ and up to $4096 \times 4096$.
 The results for networks trained on OpenFWI are presented in \cref{tab:results_openfwi_scaling}, and results for STL-10 are shown in \cref{tab:results_stl10_scaling}.
 In these tables, note that both the explicit and implicit U-Nets surpass the rather inefficient (for this problem) V-cycle.
 Also note that the implicit variant tends to perform better than the explicit variant, and this advantage increases the larger the problems are.
-Moreover, the implicit U-Net sometimes succeeds where both the V-cycle and the explicit variant fail to converge in 250 iterations.
-Additionally, \cref{tab:results_cifar10_scaling} shows a comparison against the results of~\cite{azulay2021multigridaugmented} on the CIFAR-10 dataset.
+These tables also show that unless trained on the large models of $512^2$, the networks may perform poorly or even fail to converge in larger test problems (e.g., $4\text{K}^2$).
+This emphasizes the importance of large-scale training in this setting, further motivating the need for the multiscale training in \cref{sec:multiscale_training}.
+It is clear that the implicit network, trained on larger samples performs the best in the majority of the cases, especially the larger test problems.
+Additionally, \cref{tab:results_cifar10_scaling} shows a comparison against the results of~\cite{azulay2021multigridaugmented} on the CIFAR-10 dataset, where again, the implicit network that was trained on examples of size up to $512^2$ outperform the other options on the large test cases.